 Ok setup issues aside.
 The Elite Drivo Turbo is great.
-Is it SOOOOO smooth.
+Is it SOOOOO smooth?
 Using a KICKR on Zwift feels a little binary, “On hill/Off hill”, the inertia of the KICKR can at times be a little shocking.
 With the Drivo I actually was concerned that things were not working properly on my first spin on Zwift, as I didn’t notice any of the usual feedback of going up a hill, as the Elite Drivo Turbo was that smooth.
 However on the start of Watopia KOM, hitting the 8.5% climb, the resistance built noticeably, but in a very smooth manner, kind of as you’d find hitting a hill of this nature in the real world

 But I also need to clarify this above statement about smoothness, that is not to say there is any perceptible lag when hitting the hills.
-With an early KICKR firmware there was quite a technique to riding on Watopia’s undulating hill sections, where there was a lag in resistance, allowing you some free effort.
+With an early KICKR firmware, there was quite a technique to riding on Watopia’s undulating hill sections, where there was a lag in resistance, allowing you some free effort.
 I’ve not noticed anything similar on the Elite Drivo.

-Sprints are a major factor on Zwift races, so what happens when you drop the hammer?
+Sprints are a major factor in Zwift races, so what happens when you drop the hammer?
 Again, there is a slight smoothness to the acceleration, but not in a negative way.
 You surge nicely, but it also doesn’t feel like you’ve just stood up, and hit a lump of resistance.

 I’ve been using the work smooth a lot to describe the responsiveness on Zwift, it’s just triggered perhaps a better word, especially given the Elite turbo the Drivo evolved from – FLUID!
 I actually prefer this feeling to the rough response of my KICKR!
 I didn’t think I’d be saying that!

-Using Zwift, I noticed a cool little trick with the Elite Drivo Turbo, as soon as you close Zwift, be it on the laptop, or running Zwift iOS, the Elite switches itself off.
+Using Zwift, I noticed a cool little trick with the Elite Drivo Turbo, as soon as you close Zwift, be it on the laptop, or running Zwift iOS; the Elite switches itself off.
 Within seconds.
-You get what I have come to regard as the Initialisation/Shutdown noise and then everything automatically switches off
+You get what I have come to regard as the Initialisation/Shutdown noise, and then everything automatically switches off

 If you are lucky enough to have a permanent Zwift setup, this is going to be on of those features which just makes life a little easier, something less to think about after a race or a group ride.
-However, I couldnt seem to wake the Elite through the reverse, having to toggle the plug switch
+However, I couldn’t seem to wake the Elite through the reverse, having to toggle the plug switch

 I think now would be a really good opportunity to talk about turbo trainer noise – so VIDEO!
-A lot of Zwift users were attracted to the TacX when it came out due to the very quite sound profile – you can check out my Neo vs KICKR sound test from last year here
+A lot of Zwift users were attracted to the TacX when it came out due to the very quite sound profile – you can check out my Neo vs. KICKR sound test from last year here